Exclusive Springtime Safety Tips for you

 Every day, you use many apps on your smartphone.
 From shopping online and Facebook to banking and games, your phone is an important part of your life.
 This is why a mobile security app would make a great addition to your repertoire of apps.
 You especially want to keep your phone secure when accessing your home security or business security app.
 The last thing you want is for a hacker tapping your phone to gain access to your security system.
 But first, here’s something for you to keep in mind: Security system mobile apps, particularly those provided by a reputable security system provider, are secure in themselves.
 Breaches don’t typically happen via the app itself but through a doorway opened by an insecurity in the mobile device.
 To avoid these insecurities, it’s important to keep your software up-to-date to close any doorways that hackers can walk through.
 You also want to use a security app to lock down your phone even more.
 Android devices, especially, need to have added security.
 Top Mobile Security Apps Some of the top mobile security apps include: Norton Mobile Security Avast Mobile Security for Android Kapersky Mobile Antivirus for Android McAfee Mobile Security Google Play Protect These programs will help keep your device clean of viruses and other programs that give hackers access to your phone.
 Unfortunately, the signs that a hacker has tapped your phone can be very subtle, which is why it’s important to have a security app. iPhone users: Make sure you update your phone to the most recent iOS version.
 Doing so will close security vulnerabilities.
 Fact: Android phones are more likely to be hacked because Google Play apps aren’t held to the same standards as Apple App Store apps.
 Even so, Android apps that are in the Google Play store are safer than those that require you to alter your security settings in order to acquire.
 If an app is not available in the App store, make sure it is provided to you by a reputable company.
 If you know nothing about the company, avoid it.
 VPN usage: Even iOS users will benefit from the use of a Virtual Private Network (VPN).
 You can connect one to your iPhone or iPad relatively easily.
 It’s even an option in your settings.
 Android users will also benefit from this because it hides your device’s IP address.
 Signs That Your Mobile Device Is Tapped Although the signs that your phone has been tapped can be subtle, there are ways for you to identify a possible breach.
 They are: Listen for unusual background noises when you’re on calls.
 Common noises associated with hacking are humming or static.
 If the phone makes static noises when you’re not on a call, there might be serious issues.
 Check your data usage on your phone bill.
 If the data use is higher than what you’re actually using, that means it’s likely you’ve been hacked.
 Listen for interference other than the radio interference your phone causes when you’re on a call.
 If the phone causes interference when it’s not in use, it’s possible someone is listening to you.
 Reboot regularly so you can check how the device is restarting.
 If there are issues during restart, that’s a sign of possible hacking.
 Monitor Your Home Securely When you know your phone is secure, you have the peace of mind that a hacker isn’t going to access important information about your security system.
 What’s more is that a hacker can’t obtain information about any aspect of your life when you’ve taken the proper measures to keep your device secure.
 This means that you can use your security system mobile app and check your home while on vacation, at work, or when you’re having an evening out with friends or family.
 Contact A Professional Rochester Security System Installer At SPS Fire & Security, we take your safety seriously.
 In times when hackers are looking for every possible doorway to gain access to peoples’ lives, you need to know that your security monitoring app is secure.
 While the apps associated with our equipment are secure in themselves, the rest of that security lies in the integrity of your mobile device’s security.
 To learn more about our systems, monitoring, and the mobile apps associated with these systems or to schedule an appointment, call us at 585-770-0348.

-And How It Protects Your Home, Business, and Identity If you’re like most people, your smartphone has become an extension of you.
-It’s used for everything from communicating with friends and family to online banking and using your business or home security app.
-It’s a wonderful thing to be able to do such things as transfer money from savings to checking from the palm of your hand, arm your security system from hundreds of miles away, chat with friends for hours on end, and have a lifeline in case of an emergency.
-However, there is a misconception that smartphones can’t be hacked, especially when it comes to iOS devices because Apple products are at a lower risk for viruses.
-But did you know that Bluetooth is hackable if a hacker really knows what they’re doing, opening a door to your device anyway?
-The point is that nothing is foolproof, so it’s time to throw the false sense of security out the window and do everything possible to secure your device so that personal data and even home and business security apps are protected.
-How to Hacker-Proof Your Smartphone The following are steps on how to protect your smartphone from hackers: 1.
-Keep your operating system up-to-date You will notice that your phone’s operating system has updates available sometimes.
-Don’t ignore these updates because they can have patches in them that solve security vulnerabilities.
-Updating can be an annoyance, but it could be the difference between a hacker obtaining bank account information, hacking your social media accounts, or taking control of your home security app.
-2. Don’t jailbreak your phone Many of the more technologically savvy people will “jailbreak” an operating system, but this can reduce how well the phone is protected.
-Jailbreaking allows a person, and even a hacker, to perform actions that a non-jailbroken phone prohibits.
-3. Be careful when installing apps You may have noticed that when you install an app, you must give it permission to do certain things.
+Protecting Your Smartphone Protects Your Home, Business, and Identity If you’re like most people, your smartphone has become an extension of you.
+It’s used for everything from communicating with friends and family to online banking.
+It’s also the home of your business or home security app.
+Protecting your smartphone is important.
+It’s a wonderful thing to do such things as transfer money from savings to checking from the palm of your hand, arm your security system from hundreds of miles away, or chat with friends for hours on end.
+Most of all, it’s a lifeline.
+Debunking the Myths However, a misconception exists that smartphones can’t be hacked, especially iOS devices because people believe Apple products have a lower risk for viruses.
+But, did you know a skilled hacker can exploit Bluetooth, opening a door to your device anyway?
+The point is that nothing is foolproof, so it’s time to throw the false sense of security out the window and do everything possible to secure your device so that you protect personal data and home and business security apps.
+Protecting Your Smartphone: How to Do It The following are steps on how to protect your smartphone from hackers: 1.
+Keep your operating system up-to-date You will sometimes notice that your phone’s operating system offers updates.
+Don’t ignore these updates because they contain patches that solve security vulnerabilities.
+Updating is an annoyance, but it’s the difference between a hacker obtaining your bank account information, hacking your social media accounts, or taking control of your home security app.
+2. Don’t jailbreak your phone Many of the more technologically savvy people will “jailbreak” an operating system, but this reduces how well the phone is protected.
+Jailbreaking allows a person, and hackers, to perform actions that a non-jailbroken phone prohibits.
+3. Be careful when installing apps You may notice that when you install an app, you must give it permission to do certain things.
 Perhaps it needs to read files, use your microphone, access photos, or access your camera.
-These are legitimate requests by apps so they can do what they are designed to do.
+Legitimate apps request these permissions so they can perform their designed functions.
 However, hackers can use these functions to gain access to parts of your phone that reveal things about you.
-Make sure you know what you are downloading.
-If you have an Android device, Google doesn’t have a strict vetting process like Apple and that can be somewhat risky.
-Android also gives you the ability to download apps from third parties where you are required to go to your security settings and mark “unknown sources” for the apps to successfully operate on the device.
-There are legitimate apps downloaded in this way, but there’s a risk.
-4. Lock up your phone If you leave your phone somewhere or you lose it, make sure you are utilizing your lock screen.
-Chances are, your email has a lot of personal information.
-You may even have a banking app on your phone.
-Everything that’s on your phone is there to make your life easier, which is wonderful.
-It’s amazing what our phones allow us to do, such as activate our security system from hundreds of miles away or see what the security cameras are seeing.
+Always be aware of what you’re downloading.
+If you have an Android device, Google doesn’t employ a strict vetting process like Apple, and that can be somewhat risky.
+Android also gives you the ability to download apps from third parties, which requires you to go to your security settings and mark “unknown sources” for the apps to operate successfully on the device.
+While you can download legitimate apps this way, a risk exists.
+4. Locking your phone is Protecting Your Smartphone If you leave or lose your phone, utilizing the Lock Screen protects it.
+Your email likely contains a lot of personal information.
+You might even have a banking app on your phone.
+Everything on your phone is there to make your life easier, which is wonderful.
+It’s amazing what our phones allow us to do, such as activate our security system from hundreds of miles away or see what the security cameras show.
 Find Out How You Can Monitor Your Home While Away.
-If you utilize your lock screen, then it’s much harder for a thief to get into your phone.
-All smartphones have the lock feature in some form.
-For instance, iOS and Android use passcodes, facial recognition and/or fingerprint recognition.
-It’s actually best to use the passcode instead of fingerprint recognition or facial recognition.
-If a thief really wants to target you and get your information, as extreme as it may seem, he or she could lift a fingerprint from a drinking glass or use a photo of you to manipulate fingerprint or facial recognition software.
-A good passcode is much harder to infiltrate.
+If you utilize your lock screen, a thief will find it much harder to get into your phone.
+All smartphones offer the lock feature in some form.
+For instance, iOS and Android use passcodes, facial recognition, and/or fingerprint recognition.
 5. Set up Find My Device Both Apple and Android use the “Find My Device” service that shows you where your phone is on a map.
 If it is lost or stolen, you can tack the phone, wipe its memory, or remotely lock it.
 Make sure you put this feature in place if you haven’t already.
 6. Don’t save passwords on your device As tempting as it can be to save passwords on your device to avoid the taxing task of typing passwords with the very small smartphone keyboard, don’t’ do it.
 Auto-login is convenient, but it is a huge risk.
 If your phone is hacked or you lose it, it will be even easier for a thief to access your online accounts.
-7. Be careful with open Wi-Fi In recent years, it has become better known that public Wi-Fi is a risk.
-Anyone in the vicinity can take a look at your online activity.
-Special skills and software are needed to do this, so it may not happen at the local Starbucks, but it’s a risk that can’t be ignored.
-It’s safer to stick with your phone’s mobile data connection.
-You can also use a VPN like TunnelBear or CyberGhost on your mobile phone to encrypt your connection.
-From Home Security Apps to Protecting Personal Information All in all, your mobile device is a wonderful thing.
+7. Be careful with open Wi-Fi Recent years have highlighted the risk of public Wi-Fi.
+Anyone nearby can view your online activity.
+While special skills and software are necessary for this, making it less likely at your local Starbucks, it’s still a risk you can’t ignore.
+Sticking with your phone’s mobile data connection is safer.
+Alternatively, you can use a VPN like TunnelBear or CyberGhost on your mobile phone to encrypt your connection.
+From Home Security Apps to Protecting Your Smartphone All in all, your mobile device is a wonderful thing.
 It allows you to do things on the go that you couldn’t do before it existed.
 However, the device you love so much needs to be secured just like any device that accesses the internet.
 By implementing the above measures, you greatly reduce the chances that you will become a victim.
 To learn more about how to better secure your home or business and the business and home security apps that are used to control them no matter where you are, call SPS Fire & Security at 585-770-0348.
 We serve Rochester, NY; Buffalo, NY; Syracuse, NY and the surrounding areas.

 Using Video Surveillance in the Fight Against Door-to-Door Scams

-Video Surveillance & Its Role In Protecting You Once upon a time, someone could knock on your door with a carpet cleaner in their hand and ask you if you wanted to see a legitimate demonstration of the product.
-This was a way in which many companies achieved sales and how salesmen made a living for their families.
-The door-to-door sales job was a real job and it could be lucrative for some.
-Unfortunately, things have changed and that has created a home security risk.
-Slowly, these jobs were phased out because of increases in scammers claiming to be salesmen when they weren’t.
-They have also gotten very good at their sinister craft over time, making themselves extremely convincing.
-They will have that vacuum or carpet cleaner on-hand, as well as a free laundry detergent sample or another free gift for letting them do an in-home demonstration.
-While there are still some true door-to-door salespeople out there, most are just there to case your home.
-Many are getting caught because people are realizing the importance of having video surveillance systems with cameras around exterior doors.
-Types of Door-To-Door Scams In Rochester, NY and other communities, there are solicitation laws.
-For instance, Rochester has a Peddling and Soliciting law that says a commercial traveler needs to acquire a license to commence operations within the city or Monroe County.
-The cost of that license is $250 and it is good for six months.
-However, it doesn’t stop there.
-A bond in the amount of $5,000 also needs to be executed by an insurance company or surety company licensed to do business in New York.
-The purpose of the insurance is to protect the citizens from fraudulent or false sales practices by the licensed people.
-It is wise to ask a door-to-door salesperson for proof that they are who they say they are.
-Talk to them through the door rather than opening it up.
-Many home surveillance systems have caught alleged salespeople pulling on the front door if no one answers, pulling on car door handles and looking in windows.
-These actions indicate that the person is up to no good.
+Using Video Surveillance & Its Role In Protecting You Long ago, people knocked on doors.
+Smiling, they’d tell you about their carpet cleaner.
+Companies sold things this way.
+In the meantime, salesmen earned money for their families.
+Door-to-door sales was a real job.
+Some people made good money.
+However, it’s not a common profession anymore.
+Luckily, using video surveillance keeps the fakers away.
+Unfortunately, things have changed, and this has created a home security risk.
+Gradually, these jobs ended.
+Consequently, more fake salesmen showed up.
+Sadly, these folks got good at tricking people, sporting vacuums and cleaners just like the old days.
+In addition, they gave free gifts for demos.
+However, some real salesmen still exist.
+Nevertheless, most just check out your house.
+Now, more get caught because people see they need video cameras by their doors.
+Types of Door-To-Door Scams IIn Rochester, NY, laws control who can sell door-to-door.
+For example, Rochester says sellers need a license.
+This license costs $250 and lasts six months.
+But that’s not all.
+Sellers also need a $5,000 bond.
+An insurance company pays for this bond.
+Fortunately, this protects people from fake sales by licensed sellers.
+When someone knocks at your door, it’s smart to ask a door-to-door seller for ID.
+Also, talk through the closed door.
+Give the camera a chance to catch the scammer.
+You know more than ever that a person is a scammer if they try your door handle.
+Sometimes, they try windows or car door handles.
+These actions show they are bad news.
 As for the types of scams, here is what Rochester, Syracuse, Buffalo, and other parts of the country are experiencing: The meat company scam – A person comes to the door saying they are from a meat or food company and they want to make you a deal.
 The vacuum or carpet cleaner demo scam – Kirby still has some salespeople going door-to-door these days, but they will most likely have proof they are supposed to be there.
 Electric company scam – A person claiming to be from the electric company comes to the door and asks to see your bill for one reason or another.
 Security system scam – A legitimate security system company is never going to come to your door and ask to do a free estimate.
 Home improvement – Beware of a person claiming to be a construction worker comes to your door telling you they will fix your roof, siding, or fence for a portion of the money up front.
 You will never see them again.
-Syracuse, Buffalo & Rochester Video Surveillance Systems Protecting Your Family Having a video surveillance system installed around the doors of your home can prevent a fake salesperson from victimizing more people.
-In different parts of the country, the footage has even been shown on local news channels when it is determined the person is not who they say they are.
-They almost always get caught thanks to homeowners that take that extra step to protect what’s theirs.
-To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 or complete the contact form below and we will get back to you ASAP.
+Syracuse, Buffalo & Rochester Using Video Surveillance Systems to Protect Your Family Having cameras by your doors stops fake sellers from hurting more people.
+Across the country, security cameras reveal the scams.
+Furthermore, homeowners with cameras almost always catch the scammers.
+To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 and we will get back to you ASAP.

 Personal Security: Ride Sharing Safety in Upstate New York

-Exercising Personal Safety & Security While On the Road The use of ride sharing services in Upstate New York is on the rise.
-More people are using these services because of convenience and the fact that this service has more privacy than the public transportation system.
+Exercising Personal Ride Sharing Safety & Security While On the Road The use of ride sharing services in Upstate New York is on the rise.
+More people use these services because of convenience.
+Furthermore, the service is more private and personal than the public transportation system.
 Ride sharing works well for when a person needs a designated driver or when the car is in the shop.
-It’s an affordable way to get a ride when it is needed.
+It’s an affordable way to get a ride when it is needed, but ride sharing safety must be exercised.
 However, not all ride sharing services verify the driver’s license of their drivers or criminal records and this is a personal security risk.
 If you read the small print on the company website, you will find that the ride sharing company isn’t responsible for the safety of the vehicle or really anything about the driver.
 The company most likely doesn’t verify insurance coverage either.
-It is all up to you to make an informed decision that can have an impact on your personal safety.
+It is all up to you to make an informed decision that can have an impact on your personal ride sharing safety.
 The good news, however, is that bad things don’t often happen with ride sharing services.
 The bad news is that a quick Google News search will show some incidents.
 Nonetheless, ride sharing is growing fast because it’s extremely useful.
 But you can never be too careful.
 Vetting Your Driver The best way to ensure your safety and security with a ride sharing service is to vet the driver.
 When you request service, you are most likely going to be connected with information about the driver.
 So do these things before you ride: Verify the driver.
 Look at their user profile to see how many rides they’ve completed and the type of feedback they have received.
 Send a message or begin a conversation over chat.
 This helps you to get to know your driver.
 Make sure you plan ahead.
 Know exactly where you are going so you can let the driver know.
 You should also notify your family and friends that you are using a ride sharing service and what route you will be taking.
 You ARE the navigator.
 Pick a public meeting place to be picked up and choose a public place to be dropped off.
 If you don’t feel safe, simply don’t go.
 You’re not obligated to get into the car.
 If your plans change or your route changes, text a friend or family member.
 If there is a reason to be concerned for your safety, contact law enforcement.
 Putting Your Safety First in Rochester, Syracuse, and Buffalo Whether at home or on the road, your safety and security come first.
 Never do anything you don’t feel right about.
 Ride sharing services can make life run a little smoother, but never sacrifice your safety in any area of your life.
 For example, you can make things more secure at home through a security system, surveillance cameras, motion sensors, and other features.
 By calling SPS Fire & Security, you can learn about how to secure your home as part of your journey toward securing your life.
 Give us a call today at 585-770-0348 or complete the contact form below.

-Home Security Systems Increase Safety To answer the question the title asks, we knew.
+Home Security Systems Reduce Household Hazards How do we reduce household hazards?.
 We know how home security systems can reduce personal injuries and their complications and environmental issues in addition to break-ins.
 Once upon a time, the home security system was installed to keep burglars from breaking into homes and only for that reason, but systems have evolved into something much more.
 These systems detect carbon monoxide, smoke when there’s fire, and you can even contact emergency services at the push of a button.
 This makes the home security system a pretty amazing thing to have!
 SPS Fire and Security can install these systems so that you can make your home a much safer place than it is now.
+It’s amazing how much you can reduce household hazards.
 Reducing Personal Injuries It’s unfortunate that there are times when a minor accident can result in a serious injury.
 This is especially true for the elderly.
 The CDC says that one in five elderly people experience serious injuries like broken hips and other broken bones from simple falls.
 Children are also at high risk for accidents in the home.
 They are curious and get into everything.
 Here are some ways to minimize personal injury risks in the home: Invest in a Personal Emergency Response System (PERS).
 This is a bracelet that can contact emergency services at the touch of a button.
 This allows elderly people to have more independence in their homes.
 Add more security in high-risk areas.
 This is where we come in because we can add additional video surveillance in pool areas, around gates, in garages, and in areas where accidents could happen around the home.
 An alarm system can sound if certain doors are triggered.
 If you want the pool gate to trigger an alarm so you know if your child infiltrated the area, you can have that.
 Reduce Environmental Issues As mentioned before, home security systems can detect smoke when there’s fire and that invisible poison called carbon monoxide.
 Both can be deadly.
 Being notified in plenty enough time can save your life and the lives of the rest of your family.
 To reduce these environmental matters that could be life-threatening, you can do the following: Turn to a security provider that you trust and who will answer your questions when you have them.
 Make sure your security system is always up-to-date.
 Having the latest technology is a big deal.
 SPS Fire & Security will ensure your system is a great system.
 You can also keep your software up-to-date when prompted so that you don’t risk a security breach and so you can keep track of your home’s environment.
-Combat Break-Ins Of course, home security is aimed at eliminating break-ins so that everything you’ve worked hard for stays exactly where it is supposed to be.
-Your security system can be as simple as sensors on doors and windows or can be as involved as cameras placed around the property.
-You can also remotely access your system via your smartphone so that you know what’s going on at home when you’re away.
-Simply having the system can thwart break-ins, as you will most likely have a sign in your yard and a sticker on your door that says your home is protected.
-If a thief still gets brazen and they break into the home, the alarm will sound and the 24/7 monitoring service will be notified so authorities can be sent to the address.
-If you make video surveillance as a part of your system, you can catch the burglar’s face on video and it can be used as evidence.
-When they’re caught, it is hard to tell how many potential victims you saved.
-Contact Your Rochester, NY Home Security Company Protect your home and your life with a quality and technologically up-to-date home security system that will help reduce hazards and complications stemming from personal injury, from the environment, and from thieves that want to take what’s yours.
+Combat Break-Ins Home security stops break-ins.
+It keeps your things safe.
+Your system can be simple.
+It can have door and window sensors.
+Or, you can add cameras around your yard.
+You can also use your phone to check your system.
+This lets you see what’s happening at home when you’re gone.
+Just having the system helps.
+You’ll likely have a sign in your yard.
+A sticker on your door will say your home is safe.
+If a thief still breaks in, the alarm sounds.
+The monitoring service gets an alert.
+They send police to your house.
+If you use cameras, you can get the thief’s face on video.
+This video helps catch them.
+When they’re caught, you save many others from harm.
+Contact Your Rochester, NY Home Security Company to Reduce Household Hazards Protect your home and your life with a quality and technologically up-to-date home security system that will help reduce hazards and complications stemming from personal injury, from the environment, and from thieves that want to take what’s yours.
 To learn more, call SPS Fire & Security at 585-770-0348 or complete the contact form below and we will get back to you ASAP.

 What to do When the Power Is Out Every year, Rochester, New York sees some of the craziest wind.
 In some places, it has been known to reach speeds over 80 MPH which is considered hurricane force wind.
-One storm in 2017 had hurricane force winds that left many in the dark for a little over a day.
-Others had no electricity for more than a week.
-RG&E stated that on Wednesday March 8, 2017 at 2:30 PM there were an estimated of 31,000 customers in Monroe County without power and that number grow over the course of the day.
-Many businesses even closed early, and school events were canceled and rescheduled.
-The next day, Thursday, many schools closed.
-As of Sunday, March 12, 2017 there are 9,314 customers without power.
+This makes safety during power outages a must.
+A 2017 storm hit hard.
+For instance, hurricane winds left many in the dark for over a day.
+Some had no power for more than a week.
+RG&E reported big numbers.
+On March 8, 2017, at 2:30 PM, they said 31,000 customers in Monroe County lost power.
+That number grew all day.
+Many businesses closed early.
+School events were canceled.
+Then, on Thursday, many schools closed.
+By Sunday, March 12, 2017, 9,314 customers still had no power.
 During weather-related power outages like Rochester, New York faced, there are many residential and commercial security factors that should be kept in mind.
 Power Outage Safety Tips Keep in mind that if you lose power that you should contact a neighbor to see if they have also lost power.
 Sometimes it might just be a blown transformer or fuse from the power lines.
 If your neighbor tells you that they don’t have power, then go head and contact your local electrical company to report an outage.
 They will be able to look into the outage and send an employee out to assess the situation.
 If possible, check the local weather on the internet or a battery powered radio.
 To prevent overloading outlets, unplug any unnecessary appliances such as microwaves, coffee makers, and refrigerators and electronic devices such as computers, TVs, etc. Once you have unplugged the refrigerator and freezer, keep the doors closed as much as possible.
 If it is cold outside, think about getting a cooler or two and filling them with ice for the items that you might have to take out of the fridge.
 Food will last no more than 24 hours if you minimize the door being opened.
 If the outage is due to windy weather, don’t use outside grills or go outside for any reason because it could become dangerous with falling trees, falling power lines, and airborne debris.
 In the event that you ever experience an outage contact your local electrical company (RG&E 1-800-743-1701 or NYSEG 1-800-572-1131).
 Contact Your Rochester Alarm Company Today!
-Alarm systems have backup battery power that can last up to a specific amount of time.
+Alarm systems have backup battery power.
+However, it lasts for a specific time.
 Know your battery life.
-If you want to keep your home secure during a power outage, contact SPS Fire & Security today to learn about how an alarm system can still protect your home even while the power is out.
-Remember that most power outages last less than half a day, but power outages can also be a time when burglars become more active around places they know won’t be occupied.
+If so, contact SPS Fire & Security today.
+Learn how an alarm system can protect your home during an outage.
+Remember, most outages last less than half a day.
+But also, burglars become more active then.
+They target empty places.
 Call today at 585-770-0348.

-Identifying the Most Common Phone Scams What is this world coming to?
-Not only do we have door-to-door scammers, email scammers, and internet scammers but now scam artist have come up with new ways to scam the people that they are calling – through phone scams.
-And it should be noted that some types of phone scams can lead to a robbery.
-They might be putting out feelers to identify who is in the home, if there is a security system in place, and much more.
-Despite technological advances, telephone scams are getting more and more popular as a way to steal someone’s identity.
-Scam artist find it easier to do this type of scam and on their end a little safer because it is harder to catch the scammer doing it.
-There’s no paper trail like there can be on the internet.
-Plus, they are able to manipulate caller ID systems to make them look like something they’re not.
-Recently, there has been a new phone scam called “Can You Hear Me Now?”
-This scam is a way for the scam artist to access the sound of your voice that is recorded on the scam artist’s end.
-After the question “Can you hear me now?” is asked and you say “yes,” the scam artist will then say that you have agreed to something.
-During all the small talk back and forth, the scam artist is gaining access to your personal information or anything else that might be on your phone.
-Scam artists may use many other questions to gain access to your information.
-Some other questions they might ask are: Are you the lady of the house?
+Identifying the Most Common Phone Scams Scammers are everywhere.
+We deal with door-to-door, email, and internet scams.
+Now, scam artists use new tricks to cheat people over the phone.
+These common phone scams can even lead to robbery.
+Scammers might be checking to see who is home, if you have a security system, and other important details.
+Despite technological advances, the most common phone scams are getting more and more popular as a way to steal someone’s identity.
+Scammers find this type of fraud easier and safer for them.
+Unfortunately, it’s harder to catch a phone scammer because there’s no paper trail, unlike on the internet.
+Plus, they can manipulate caller ID systems to show false information.
+Can You Hear Me Now?
+Recently, a new phone scam called “Can You Hear Me Now?” has emerged.
+With this trick, the scammer tries to record your voice.
+After they ask, “Can you hear me now?” and you say “yes,” the scammer then claims you’ve agreed to something.
+As you talk, the scammer gains access to your personal information or anything else on your phone.
+They may also use many other questions to gather your information.
+Some other questions they might ask include: Are you the lady of the house?
 Are you a homeowner?
 Do you pay the household telephone bill?
-Scams like this are being more and more popular and there are many ways that you can protect yourself from them.
-Protecting Yourself From Theft Through Phone Scams Don’t Recognize Phone Number: If there is ever a time that you don’t know the number calling or it says restricted, chances are it is someone you don’t know.
-If that ever happens, just let the call go to voicemail.
-Scam artists don’t ever leave messages and if it is someone other then a scam artist, they will leave a message.
+Scams like this are becoming more popular and there are many ways that you can protect yourself from them.
+Protecting Yourself From Theft Through Common Phone Scams Don’t Recognize Phone Number: If you ever see an unknown number calling, or if it says “restricted,” chances are it’s someone you don’t know.
+When this happens, simply let the call go to voicemail.
+Scammers never leave messages.
+If it’s a legitimate caller, they will leave one.
 Act Slowly: Don’t always rush to answer your phone.
-Chances are if you are rushing thinking it is someone you might know and answer the call, you could end up being a victim of a targeted scam.
-Look carefully at all calls before answering and leaving the unknown numbers to go straight to voicemail.
-Don’t Answer Any Questions Over The Phone: Answering questions over the phone lead to information in many ways being leaked to the scam artist.
-Even the littlest details can help a scam artist gain access to your personal information.
-Never Give Out Information: No matter what, unless you initiate the call when buying anything over the phone, don’t give out your information.
-If a company ever calls you about an item that you have purchased, there are questions you can ask to verify the caller is really from the company you have purchased your item from.
-Don’t Pay: If you are ever ordering anything over the phone, the company that you order from normally doesn’t call you to initiate a payment.
-You as the customer always call the company to pay for your purchases.
-Never give out your payment information or social security number to an unknown number.
-One favorite tool of scam artists is asking for wire money transfers.
-If you ever hear the word wire transfer, you can be sure that it is a scam.
+If you quickly pick up, thinking it’s someone you know, you could become the victim of a targeted scam.
+Always look carefully at all calls before answering.
+Let unknown numbers go straight to voicemail.
+Don’t Answer Any Questions Over The Phone: Answering questions over the phone often leads to information leaking to scammers.
+Even the smallest details can help a scam artist get your personal information.
+Never Give Out Information: No matter what, never give out your information when buying anything over the phone unless you initiated the call.
+If a company calls you about an item you’ve bought, you can ask questions to verify they are truly from that company.
+Don’t Pay: If you’re ever ordering anything over the phone, the company normally won’t call you to ask for payment.
+You, as the customer, always call them to pay for your purchases.
+Never give out your payment information or Social Security number to an unknown number.
+Scammers often ask for wire money transfers.
+If you ever hear the words “wire transfer,” you can be sure it’s a scam.
 Contact Your Rochester Security Company and Protect Yourself More!
 Take action now to be safer when answering the phone.
 You never know what scam artist is going to be calling next.
 If you have any questions on how to stay safe contact SPS Fire & Security at 585-770-0348.